dorkbox/SystemTray/README.md

  - The compatibility list only applies while the SystemTray is in `AutoDetect` mode.
 Not all OSes support forcing a custom tray type.

  - Some Linux operating systems with `GNOME 3` might require the installation of the app-indicator library as well.
-We provide feedback when this is necessary.
+We usually provide feedback when this is necessary.
 (Arch, Fedora, etc)

  - The menu item callbacks occur on **their own dispatch thread** (instead of being on whatever OS's event dispatch thread), in order to provide consistent actions across all platforms.
 It is critical to make sure that access to Swing/etc that depend on running events